billoxbury/blitscan/scrape/README.md

 # BirdLife LitScan: web scraper

-The function of this service is to crawl the web and to update the PostGres database with new documents – a document represented by a URL together with title, abstract (sometimes fuller text),  DOI, publication date and other metadata.
+The function of this service is to crawl the web and to update the PostGres database with new documents – a document represented by a URL together with title, abstract (sometimes fuller text),  DOI, publication date, PDF link if known, and other metadata.

 The end-to-end scraper service is called by the script _../run\_scan.sh_.
-It conssits of two stages.
+It consists of two stages.

 ## Stage 1: collect URLs

 The following R and Python scripts are run in sequence:

-    ./custom_search_bing.py     # currently inacitve due to T&C changes
+    ./custom_search_bing.py     # currently inactive due to T&C changes
     ./archive_indexes.R         # scans bioRxiv, J-Stage
     ./scan_openalex.R           # scans OpenAlex
     ./scan_oai_sources.R        # scans BioOne journals using OAI [if date = 0 mod 10]